mlbio-epfl/HeurekaBench/README.md

 Finally, the evaluation results and associated files will be found within the `<root_dir>` directory.

-## Extending HeurekaBench to other domains for creating new benchmarks
+# Extending HeurekaBench to other domains for creating new benchmarks

-Next, we demonstrate the use of `heurekabench` framework to create a benchmark for the single-cell biology domain, sc-HeurekaBench.
-The benchmark creation pipeline stages are available in the `scheurekabench` folder and for more details, please refer to the [README](scheurekabench/README.md) file.
+Our proposed HeurekaBench framework can be used to create a benchmark for any scientific domain with experimental datasets.
+We provide an instantiation of the framework for the single-cell biology domain, sc-HeurekaBench.
+All relevant scripts for benchmark creation are available in the [`scheurekabench`](scheurekabench) folder.
+To avoid overwhelming this README, we have provided the details in its own [`README`](scheurekabench/README.md) file.

-## Citation
+# Citation
 If you find this work useful, please cite our paper:

 ```